New sea lock

 Drone films of the construction

 New drone pictures monitoring the progress of the construction of the new sea lock from the air are made every three months.
-Shown here are the drone pictures made in the second quarter of 2020.
-This is what you can see:
+These are the drone pictures made in the third quarter of 2020 and this is what you can see:

 - The sand depot of OpenIJ on the western part of the Middle Lock island.